openstack-archive/infra-manual/doc/source/developers.rst

 <http://git-scm.com/book/en/Git-Branching-Branching-Workflows#Topic-Branches>`_
 to hold your work and switch to it.
-If you are working on a blueprint, name your topic branch ``bp/BLUEPRINT`` where BLUEPRINT is the name of a blueprint in launchpad (for example, ``bp/authentication``).
+If you are working on a blueprint, name your topic branch ``bp/BLUEPRINT`` where BLUEPRINT is the name of a blueprint in Launchpad (for example, ``bp/authentication``).
 The general convention when working on bugs is to name the branch ``bug/BUG-NUMBER`` (for example, ``bug/1234567``).
 Otherwise, give it a meaningful name because it will